-Instead of reaching for the sugar, you can use a sweetener instead, which has the same effect but without the sugar or calories.
+Instead of reaching for the sugar, you can use a sugar free sweetener instead, which has the same effect as added sugar but without the sugar or calories.

 Check The Milk

-Almond milk tends to have the least sugar, and you can request that your Starbucks drink is made with this dairy-free alternative to make it healthier.
+Almond milk tends to have the least added sugar, and you can request that your Starbucks drink is made with this dairy-free alternative to make it healthier.

 Switch The Syrup

-Your barista should be able to tell you which sugar free Starbucks syrups are available, but vanilla, cinnamon dolce, and caramel are usually all available.
+Your barista should be able to tell you which sugar free syrup options are available, but sugar free vanilla syrup, sugar free cinnamon dolce syrup, and sugar free caramel syrup are usually all available.

 Use The App

-This means you can see how much sugar is in the drink and which sugar free syrups are available to customize it.
+This means you can see how much added sugar is in the drink and which sugar free syrups are available to customize it.

-Common Sugar-Free Starbucks Drinks Questions
+Common Sugar-Free Starbucks Drink Questions